LukasNeugebauer/neuromatch_project/notes/intro.md

 Summation neurons work similar to monocular neurons.
 The excitatory drive is a power of the sum of the two monocular neurons per eye.
 Supression is the same as the excitatory drive.
 And there is also a self-adapting term that depends on wh.
 I assume wh is the same for all neurons.
 Binocular neurons do not show mutual inhibition in this model.
 Here they are used to prove input to the attention layer.

+### Attention modulation

+Stronger orientation gets stronger attention gain.
+There are two attention neurons in the attention layer.
+One neuron per orientation.
+The excitatory drive of this neuron depends on the difference in activation of the summation neurons.
+This difference is raised to some power.
+The supressive drive is the sum of the half-rectified activation of the excitatory drive of both attention neurons.
+Somehow this accomodates the negative response of some neurons but I'm not sure how that works.
+Maybe this way the attention weight in total can not get below 0.
+The time constant of attentional modulation is considerably slower of the time frame of sensory input.
+This is probably due to theoretical constraints.

+### Mutual inhibition

+Is mediated through opponency neurons.
+There are 4, one for each combination of eye and orientation.
+I.e. one pair of left-minus-right, one pair of right-minus-left neurons.
+The excitatory drive of the right-eye opponency-neuron selective for orientation _a_ depends on the difference of the activation of the right- and left-eye neurons for this orientation.
+Supressive drive was computed over orientations but not over eyes.
+I.e. S = sum(Eor1, Eor2).
+Both right-eye opponency neuron activations were summed up in **O**r (for the right eye) and act inhibitory on the excitatory drive of the left monocular neurons.
+These opponency neurons don't inhibit the opposing eye if there's no input in their respective retina.
+I.e. with stationary monocular-plaid stimuli, they don't predict any changing percepts.